lhr-solar/Controls/README.md

     E.g. Call ```make stm32f413 TEST=Dashboard``` if you want to test Dashboard.c with the Test_Dashboard.c src file

 ## Rules
 Commit frequently into your own branches.
 Create a Pull Request whenever you are ready to add you working code to the master branch.
 You must select 1 reviewer for approval.
-Follow the coding guidelines in the Solar Google Drive.
+Follow the coding guidelines in the Solar SharePoint.
 The reviewers will make sure everything is up to par with the coding standards.

 Reviewers:
 1. Sidharth Babu